Have a few questions about serving alcohol in New Mexico? We’ve got you covered!

 For Election Day Sales:

 Liquor Sales on Election Day are not prohibited.
-Per the New Mexico Alcohol and Gaming Division, sales are only restricted on specific times on Sundays and on Christmas Day:
+Per the New Mexico Alcoholic Beverage Control, sales are only restricted on specific times on Sundays and on Christmas Day:

 3. Who am I NOT allowed to serve?

 You can not serve minors or intoxicated persons.
 This includes minors who are accompanied by a parent of spouse over 21.
-Here’s what AGD’s rules say:
+Here’s what ABC’s rules say:

 10.51.11 Sales to intoxicated persons: No licensee shall sell, serve, procure or aid in the procurement of alcoholic beverages to an intoxicated person if the licensee knows or has reason to know that the person is obviously intoxicated.